Carbon Reduction/ Energy Projects

 We continue to add and review projects in our Carbon Management Plan concentrating on exceeding 3% of our annual carbon tonnes reduction target to ensure the 2020 target is met.
 Included in this is a mix of previous and future projects.
 See Appendix D, and P34 – P38 in the Wrexham Glyndwr University Carbon Management Plan

-Fiona Begg, Energy and Sustainability Assistant - "It is vital we continue to address our environmental risk.
+Fiona Begg, Environmental and sustainability Co-Ordinator- "It is vital we continue to address our environmental risk.
 Investing in energy efficiency initiatives not only saves the University money, but also stimulates innovation and reduces our Carbon Footprint.”

 Take a look below at some of our past lighting and heating projects and the excellent results achieved.